Text Link

 How we foster community at Within Health

 Many virtual care programs for eating disorders offer individual sessions with various providers, such as therapists and nurses, without emphasizing group sessions and community.
-Conversely, Within Health prioritizes a milieu, or physical and psychological treatment space in which patients feel they are a part of something.
+Conversely, Within Health prioritizes a milieu, or treatment space in which patients feel they are a part of something.
 Care through our program is integrated, comprehensive, and community-oriented.

 We provide many opportunities to form new bonds and connections, such as: